BBCMdP/Seqrutinator/README.md

   -s5 S5      Mean - alphaSD (1) or Q1 - 1.5IQR (2) for PR
 ```

+### Modules
 #### Module 1: The Short Sequence Remover Module
 SSR opens the offered fasta file and determines the length l of the first sequence,  the default reference sequence.
 This can be overruled by `ref1` or `ref2`.
 Next, it determines the length of each sequence and separately saves good and bad sequences using the default threshold of `0.65*l`, which can be overruled by `p1`.
 Good sequences are aligned by MAFFT G-INS-i.
 The additional output consists of a file that contains the accession codes of the removed sequences and a file that shows the inclusion threshold and the lengths of the removed sequences.

 #### Module 2: The Non-Homologous Hit Remover Module
 NHHR removes outliers identified by low HMMER score.
 It constructs a HMMER profile of the input MSA and uses it to run a hmmsearch against the unaligned sequences.
 It directly removes all sequences with score=0 and then uses the total scores of the sequences to perform a distribution analysis.
 In order to prevent removing short sequences (in case SSR does not precede NHHR in the applied pipe), sequences shorter than 65% (overrule by `p2`) of the reference sequence are excluded from this analysis.
 It determines the mean and the standard deviation of all the data in the array.
 Finally, it determines which sequences score below and which above the threshold, set at 3σ, and saves removed and accepted sequences separately, accepted sequences are aligned.
 NHHR is not iterated since its objective is to remove sequences that are not homologous and will be removed in a single screening, under the assumption that they score low.
 The additional output consists a file that contains the accession codes of the removed sequences, the hmmsearch ouputs and a plot that shows a distribution of the calculated scores with the applied cut-off threshold.
 Threshold settings can be overruled.
 Any value alpha can be used for the sigma rule (`a2`).
 Alternatively, the cut-off can be based on interquartiles (`s2`).
 The Inter Quartile Range or IQR is defined as the difference between the middle of the first half of the sequence scores and the middle of the second half of the sequence scores.
 This provides another measure that is often used to define outliers, such as the lower 1.5 * Inter Quartile Range (IQR) whisker (< `Q1 – 1.5 x IQR`).

 #### Module 3: The Gap Instigator Remover
 GIR removes sequences that instigate large (>29, overrule using `aa3`) gaps as detected in the offered MSA.
 This comes with two uncertainties of which only the firts one is tackled automatically.
 A “sequence-specific insert” does in general not instigate the same gap in all other sequences.
 Since the subsequence of the insert contains information that is used by MAFFT in the MSA reconstruction, residues and or subsequences from other sequences will be aligned to the sequence-specific insert.
 As such, we define the majority gap column, where majority means > 90% (overule by `p3`) of the sequences.
 GIR determines which columns are majority gap columns, subsequently scans the MSA and computes the number of continuous regions of majority gap columns.
 Secondly, in complex cases one or more conserved residues may align somewhere in the instigated gap, thereby splitting it in two smaller gaps.
 GIR makes two counts.
 The continuous gap score resembles the local alignment score: it sums up as the majority gap continues, but drops to zero when a normal column is encountered.
 The combined gap score resembles the global alignment score: it sums and simply distracts each normal column that is encountered.
 The continuous gap score is used for the automated identification of GIR-NFH.
 The combined gap score is merely reported as part of the graphical output that is generated for each iteration and as is described in the main text.
 It can be used for the manual removal of additional sequences.
 GIR removes the sequence that has the gap with the highest continuous gap score above the threshold and saves and aligns the remaining sequences in order to iterate the procedure.
 By default GIR is a one-by-one (overrule `m3`) sequence remover with iteration.